chen700564/causalFSED/README.md

 + -cudaid is the gpu id.

 where proto is Prototypical Network and relation is Relation Network.

-The model checkpoint is saved in tmp/dataset/...
+The model checkpoint will be saved in tmp/dataset_name/...

 ### Model Evaluation
 just add -t: